sandwwraith/KEEP/proposals/extensions/serialization.md

 ## Feeback

 Original proposal and its discussion are held in this [forum thread](https://discuss.kotlinlang.org/t/kotlin-serialization/2063).
+A lot of feedback is gathered in the repository [issues](https://github.com/Kotlin/kotlinx.serialization/issues?q=is:issue+label:design+).

 ## Synopsis

 Kotlin, starting from 1.2, offers support for multiplatform projects, and there is a need in multiplatform library for serialization.
 Since reflection is not available in common code, auto-generated code can help to reduce big amount of boilerplate which users need to write to serialize and deserialize classes.

 This proposal describes how compiler plugin can be used for this task, and offers a convention between compiler and runtime library [kotlinx.serialziation](https://github.com/Kotlin/kotlinx.serialization/).
-It consists of two parts: first briefly describes kotlinx.serialization framework, introduces core concepts and interfaces.
+It consists of three parts: first briefly describes kotlinx.serialization framework, introduces core concepts and interfaces.
 Second covers code generation by plugin in details.
+Third reveals approaches to most common use-cases.

 ## Problems this proposal tries to solve